 Next, steps 2, 4, 5 and 6 should be executed to recompile the ModSecurity-nginx Connector.

-file should be uncommented, and the Nginx service should be restarted.
+Finally, the Nginx service should be restarted.

 systemctl restart nginx.service